ngtina99/webserv/README.md

 **Webserv** is a C++98 project that implements an HTTP/1.1 web server inspired by NGINX.

-This project was developed as part of the 42 curriculum to provide a deep understanding of HTTP protocols, socket programming, I/O multiplexing, and server management.
+This project was developed to provide a deep understanding of HTTP protocols, socket programming, I/O multiplexing, and server management.

+💻 8.
+Write for both technical and non-technical readers
+Technical: Explain design decisions, patterns, challenges.

+Non-technical: One short paragraph on why the project matters, why you’re prou
 ---

 ## 🚀 Features